mathhhys/softcodes-vs-code/docs/docs/customization/context-providers.md

 ### Importing outside modules

-To include outside Node modules in your config.ts, run `npm install <module_name>` from the `~/.continue` directory, and then import them in config.ts.
+To include outside Node modules in your config.ts, run `npm install <module_name>` from the `~/.softcodes` directory, and then import them in config.ts.

-Continue will use [esbuild](https://esbuild.github.io/) to bundle your `config.ts` and any dependencies into a single Javascript file.
+Softcodes will use [esbuild](https://esbuild.github.io/) to bundle your `config.ts` and any dependencies into a single Javascript file.
 The exact configuration used can be found [here](https://github.com/continuedev/continue/blob/5c9874400e223bbc9786a8823614a2e501fbdaf7/extensions/vscode/src/ideProtocol.ts#L45-L52).

 ### `CustomContextProvider` Reference